tobert/tobert.github.io/src/post/docker-entrypoints.md

 ### Entrypoints

-In the entrypoint for cassandra-docker, [this is exactly how it's done](https://github.com/tobert/cassandra-docker/blob/master/conf/sproks/cassandra.yaml).
+The new entrypoint for cassandra-docker, [uses sprok to achieve precision](https://github.com/tobert/cassandra-docker/blob/master/conf/sproks/cassandra.yaml).
+It also uses it to enable some UX improvements I've wanted for a while.

+TODO: finish this